Online Resources for Parents

 - ASPIRA offers specific reading activities for parents.
 More uniquely, however, the site also offers Spanish speaking links and resources.
 This overseas site also focuses on reading disabilities.

 - The Public Libraries of British Columbia offer spectacular resources for exploring reading activities with your child.
-This Summer Reading site offers activities for year-round reading.

 - Taking the stance that most parents are not trained teachers, this site from The All I Need helps explain that parents do not have to be trained to teach reading.